vatsalm1611/compresso-text-compressor-tool/README.md

 - Compresses text files using Huffman coding for efficient storage.
 - Decompresses `.spd` files back to their original text form.
-- Written in modern C++ using streams, containers, and idiomatic code.
+- Written in modern C++ (C++17+) using streams, containers, and a min-heap for Huffman tree construction.
+- Uses a min-heap (priority queue) for efficient Huffman tree construction (no linked list logic).
 - Cross-platform: tested on both Windows and Linux.

 ---